-(1) Blending Facility: The annual demand for oilbased fuel at the Central Heating Plant (CHP) is approximately 1.4 million gallons.
+(1) Blending Facility: The annual demand for oil-based fuel at the Central Heating Plant (CHP) is approximately 1.4 million gallons.
 Since the recyclable petroleum can be made suitable for use at the central heating plant and the production rate is less than the demand, a viable alternative for the recycling of the blended recyclable petroleum is to use it as a fuel at the central heating plant.

 The construction phase of the blending facility began in FY 2001 and was completed and a contract for the operation of the blending facility was awarded in FY 2003.
 By blending the recovered fuels, used oil, and used fuels, which amounts to 270,000 gallons per year, will save the Air Station \$237,600 per year.
-At this savings level, the investment for construction of the blending facility will have a payback period of less than 23 months.
+At this savings level, the investment for construction of the blending facility had a payback period of less than 23 months.
 The first shipments of recycled used oil to the Blending Facility began in January 2004.
-A total of 185,095 gallons were delivered to the CHP for burning during FY 2005-2006.
-Thus saving \$285,309 in purchasing virgin heating oil for the Air Station's CHP.
-There has been an increase from \$.87 per gallon cost for #2 heating oil in FY 2004 to \$1.84 per gallon in FY 2006.
+A total of 110,000 gallons were delivered to the CHP for burning during FY 07-08.
+This action saved \$367,450 in purchasing virgin heating oil for the Air Station's CHP.
+There has been an increase from \$.87 per gallon cost for #2 heating oil in FY 2004 to \$3.98 per gallon in FY 2008.
+Since the Environmental Affairs Department started providing the CHP with recycled used oil for burning in their heating plant in 2004, a total of 385,095 gallons has been recycled saving the Air Station from purchasing over \$731,059 worth of virgin #2 heating oil.
 This blending facility is the only one of its kind in the Marine Corps and is also unique in that the operation and burning includes recovered remediated JP-5 jet fuels.
+At the 2007 Navy IR Conference held in Port Huaneme, the Naval Facility Engineering Command and at the Pittsburgh Sustainability Conference promoted MCAS Cherry Point's innovative used oil blending capability as a model for other facilities.